swipswaps/dots/README.md

 vicinity.
 However, you can definitely use this repository to bootstrap your own setup and to try it all out on a disposable virtual machine.

-This Ansible project is only guaranteed to be comptible with Debian Stable.
+This Ansible project is only guaranteed to be comptible with Debian 10 (buster).

 ## Goals and non-goals